MaastrichtU-IDS/d2s-docs/docs/d2s-biothings.md

 The [BioThings SDK](https://docs.biothings.io/en/latest/) is a [Python package](https://pypi.org/project/biothings/) to build and deploy annotated [Smart APIs](https://smart-api.info/) from flat data files.
 Multiple BioThings APIs can be built using the BioThings Hub, and exposed using BioThings Web.

 BioThings APIs can then be queries by the [BioThings Explorer](https://biothings.io/explorer/).
+See the [BioThings API Specifications](https://biothings.io/specs/).

 ## Deploy BioThings Studio